 Thomson House School aims to provide challenge and support for the academically more able pupils.
-This may be through challenge within Wave 1 teaching in the classroom; or through extra-curricular challenge clubs where children are invited to participate in activities led by a member of the senior leadership team.
+This may be through additional challenges or extension activities as part of quality-first teaching in the classroom or through extra-curricular challenge clubs where children are invited to participate in activities led by a member of the senior leadership team.
 These clubs may be in one of the core curriculum areas.